Old Man Logan: Dead Man Logan

-After a meeting with his resurrected counterpart, Logan asked Mariko to keep an eye on the version of his future wife in this timeline before he returned to the Wasteland via a time portal created by Forge.
-Returning to the Wastelands, Logan engaged Joseph Manfredi and his henchmen who are allied with Lizard in Florida, the Creel Gang in Georgia, and the Phantom Riders in Nashville, Tennessee.
-When Logan was captured by cannibals operating in the Ozarks, he is saved by Danielle Cage and Bruce Banner Jr. who inform him that a lot of villains like the Punisher Gang are looking for him after what he did to Red Skull and Hulk.
+After a meeting with his resurrected counterpart, Logan asks Mariko to keep an eye on the version of his future wife in this timeline before he returns to the Wasteland via a time portal created by Forge.
+Returning to the Wastelands, Logan engages Joseph Manfredi and his henchmen who are allied with Lizard in Florida, the Creel Gang in Georgia, and the Phantom Riders in Nashville, Tennessee.
+When Logan is captured by cannibals operating in the Ozarks, he is saved by Danielle Cage and Bruce Banner Jr. who inform him that a lot of villains like the Punisher Gang are looking for him after what he did to Red Skull and Hulk.
 What happened to Red Skull and the Hulk Gang caused a power vacuum in the Wastelands.
-After a fight with the Tranquility Temple that tried to kill him and Bruce Banner Jr., Logan drove his group to the Badlands where they met with Forge and Dwight Barrett.
-Forge's lair was attacked by Sabretooth and his clones.
-Forge unleashed an unstable Speedball from him container who destroyed the Sabretooth clones as Sabretooth made off with Bruce Jr. Tracking Sabretooth to a Weapon X facility, Logan and Danielle discovered that the head of the Weapon X facility is Mister Sinister who created the Sabretooth clones and claimed that he orchestrated the villains' rise to power which Red Skull took the credit for.
-After Logan and Danielle Cage rescued Bruce Banner Jr., they got chased by the Sabretooth clones until Danielle picked up Mjolnir and became the new Thor.
-Logan would eventually meet his end after killing Sabretooth and Mister Sinister, weakly affirming that his healing factor has finally worn out and he just exhausted his final vial of Regenix.
+After a fight with the Tranquility Temple that tries to kill him and Bruce Banner Jr., Logan drives his group to the Badlands where they meet with Forge and Dwight Barrett.
+Forge's lair is attacked by Sabretooth and his clones.
+Forge unleashes an unstable Speedball from his container who destroys the Sabretooth clones as Sabretooth makes off with Bruce Jr. Tracking Sabretooth to a Weapon X facility, Logan and Danielle discover that the head of the Weapon X facility is Mister Sinister who created the Sabretooth clones and claims that he orchestrated the villains' rise to power which Red Skull took the credit for.
+After Logan and Danielle Cage rescue Bruce Banner Jr., they get chased by the Sabretooth clones until Danielle picks up Mjolnir and becomes the new Thor.
+Logan eventually meets his end after killing Sabretooth and Mister Sinister, weakly affirming that his healing factor has finally worn out and he just exhausted his final vial of Regenix.
 Dani and Bruce take him back to the graves of his deceased family and he dies looking up into the sun.
-After burying Logan with his family, Danielle Cage, now acting as the new Thor, Bruce Banner Jr. as the new Hulk, and Dwight Barrett as the new Ant-Man, formed a new incarnation of the Avengers and vow to keep fighting the opposition until they can find a place they can call home.
+After burying Logan with his family, Danielle Cage, now acting as the new Thor, Bruce Banner Jr. as the new Hulk, and Dwight Barrett as the new Ant-Man, form a new incarnation of the Avengers and vow to keep fighting the opposition until they can find a place they can call home.